jcowhigjr/yelp_search_demo/README.md

-# DorkBob
+# DorkBob needs a name

-DorkBob is a pretty generic Ruby on Rails application that allows users to find anything near them by topic, utilizing the Yelp Fusion API.
+A pretty generic Ruby on Rails 7 application that allows users to find anything near them by topic, utilizing the Yelp Fusion API.

 Use the application at https://dorkbob.herokuapp.com

 ## Motivation:

-I was looking for a project to practice on when i had spare time and found.
+I was looking for a project to practice on when i had spare time.

 ## For Devs ->
-   Most of the work here was actually building out the CI/CD/Security/Update lifecycle of the project.
+  Once I ran out of feature ideas, most of the work here was actually building out the CI/CD/Security and now Automatic Updates

  I have added some notes and resources here:
  [Resources.md](../develop/Resources.md)